kranzky/sesame-cli/README.md

 Sesame will also look for a file named `.sesamerc` or `sesame.cfg` in the current directory and in your home directory.
-This file should be in the JSON format, and can specify the `path`, `user`, `echo` and `quiet` options.
+This file should be in the JSON format, and can specify the `path`, `user`, `echo`, `interactive` and `quiet` options.
 For example, here is the configuration file used by Lloyd Kranzky:

 ```
   {
     "path": "~/Dropbox",
     "user": "lloyd@kranzky.com",
     "echo": "false",
+    "interactive": "false",
     "quiet": "true"
   }
 ```